jimf/purescript-lunchnlearn/README.md

 Materials for my [PureScript](http://www.purescript.org/) lunch-n-learn at work.
-Lessons are roughly 40 minutes long, each beginning with slides to cover concepts, followed by interactively solving problems related to the lesson.
+Lessons are roughly 40 minutes long, each beginning with slides to cover concepts, followed by interactive problem solving related to the lesson.

 The lesson plan follows and builds upon [PureScript by Example](https://leanpub.com/purescript/read).